 Dissemination and Media: See find an expert page

 He is co-director of the GCHU based at Kellogg College, which has been established to foster a better understanding of the interaction between healthcare and urbanisation.

 Conflicts of interest and payments:

 He holds grant funding from the NIHR School of Primary Care Research, the NIHR BRC Oxford, and the World Health Organization for a series of Living rapid reviews on the modes of transmission of SARs-CoV-2 reference WHO registration No2020/1077093.
-He has received financial remuneration from an asbestos case and given legal advice on mesh and hormone pregnancy tests cases.
-He has received expenses and fees for his media work including occasional payments from BBC Radio 4 Inside Health and The Spectator.
-He receives expenses for teaching EBM and is also paid for his GP work in NHS out of hours (contract Oxford Health NHS Foundation Trust).
-He has also received income from the publication of a series of toolkit books for appraising treatment recommendations in non-NHS settings and for undertaking evidence reviews.
-He is an advisor to Collateral Global, the Sir James Mackenzie Institute for Early Diagnosis at St Andrew's University, the WHO's International Clinical Trials Registry Platform (ICTRP) and is a member of the Board of Preventing Overdiagnosis.
+He has received financial remuneration from an asbestos case and given legal advice on mesh, hormone pregnancy tests and Sodium Valproate.
+He receives expenses and payments for his media work.
+He receives expenses for teaching EBM, and his GP work out of hours in NHS.
+He has received income from the publication of a series of toolkit books for appraising treatment recommendations in non-NHS settings and evidence reviews.
+He is an advisor to Collateral Global, the Sir James Mackenzie Institute for Early Diagnosis at St Andrew's University, and the WHO's International Clinical Trials Registry Platform (ICTRP) and is a member of the Board of Preventing Overdiagnosis.
 He is also the co-director of the Global Centre for Healthcare and Urbanisation.